RhizomeDB/dbsp-notes/README.md

 ## 2.9.2 Consolidate Operator

-Merges all deltas in the input trace into a [Z-Set].
+Consolidation operators merge all deltas in the input trace into a [Z-Set].
 The resulting $\Bbb{Z}$-Set has no timestamps associated with any element, and sums the weights for each key-value pair.
 Elements with weight equal to zero are discarded.

 This operator is intended to combine deltas from across multiple timestamps into a single $\Bbb{Z}$-Set, and is used to export the results of a recursive subcircuit to the parent for further processing.